DaveBackus/Data_Bootcamp_Book/pandas-input.md

 2  Spencer   5   6  7.8  0.833333  13.8
 ```

-Let's think about what we've done here.
-In Excel, we would compute the first observation of `y1`, then copy the formula to the other observations.
-Here one line of code computes all the observations of a new variable `y1`.
+If we step back for a minute, we might compare this to Excel.
+If `x2` abd `x3` are columns, then we might start a new column labeled `y2`.
+We would then compute the value of `y2` for the first observation and copy the formula to the other observations.
+Here one line of code computes them all.

 **Rename variables.**  If we want to change *all the names*, we can assign a list of new names to the dataframe's column labels: